KBA-03-02-014 - Attach previously archived invoices to Credit Hound chase letters

 Attach from a File Archive

-If Invoices have been archived into a logical folder structure on a file server, whether using Spindle Professional's PDF archive functionality or using any other method, Credit Hound can attach the relevant invoices to the emails sent out.
+If Invoices have been archived into a logical folder structure on a file server, whether using Spindle Document Distribution's PDF archive functionality or using any other method, Credit Hound can attach the relevant invoices to the emails sent out.

-For example, let's imagine the invoices are archived via Spindle Professional to a folder such as :
+For example, let's imagine the invoices are archived via Spindle Document Distribution to a folder such as :

 \\server\archives\AB001\Invoices\Inv 0000234.pdf